 Continue to layer color, and remember to maintain strong contrast on the light and dark areas.
 Add details and sharpen.

 To create pleasing contrast around a pale flower, emphasize the dark, shiny, serrated leaves.
 Notice how the petals appear to be rolling and that there is an overall cup shape to the flower.

 If you find yourself getting frustrated and impatient, it can help to take breaks.
-Remember to ‘smell the roses’ as you draw and study!
+Remember to ‘smell the roses’ (figuratively and literally!) as you draw and study!